 The LACDA may offer certain incentives to families with incomes above the EIR willing to move into a development with average income below the EIR.
 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N □ More VI or Choice Neighborhoods. □ Mixed Finance Modernization or Development. □ Demolition and/or Disposition. □ Conversion of Public Housing to Tenant Based Assistance. □ Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD. □ Project Based Vouchers. □ Units with Approved Vacancies for Modernization. □ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
-For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan.
-Project-Based Vouchers The LACDA is planning to convert up to 450 additional tenant-based vouchers to project-based vouchers (PBVs) through Notice Of Funding Availability (NOFA) 28 which is currently open with applications due on December 19, 2022; and to projects that were previously selected through a competitive process which allows the LACDA to commit PBVs in accordance with 24 CFR 983.51.
+Y N Project-Based Vouchers The LACDA is planning to convert up to 450 additional tenant-based vouchers to project-based vouchers (PBVs) through Notice Of Funding Availability (NOFA) 28 which is currently open with applications due on December 19, 2022; and to projects that were previously selected through a competitive process which allows the LACDA to commit PBVs in accordance with 24 CFR 983.51.
 The LACDA has awarded 442 additional PBVs through NOFA 27 to projects located in Unincorporated Los Angeles, Altadena, Alhambra, Huntington Park, El Monte, Downey, Unincorporated Compton, Claremont, West Hollywood, and Santa Fe Springs.
 100% of these projects are dedicated to housing the homeless and at-risk of homelessness, with subpopulations consisting of persons with mental illness, veterans, seniors, and Transitional Aged Youth.
 Additionally, the LACDA has committed 35 project-based Veterans Affairs Supportive Housing (VASH) vouchers to an affordable housing development in Quartz Hill (Antelope Valley).
 Converting tenant-based vouchers to PBVs is necessary to increase the stock of affordable housing for special needs populations who face increasing barriers trying to find housing in the area's private rental market.
-Units with Approved Vacancies for Modernization For the current Fiscal Year, the LACDA has units with approved vacancies under Modernization, and is consistent with the PHA Plan and HUD's approval process.
-B.3 Progress Report.
+Units with Approved Vacancies for Modernization For the current Fiscal Year, the LACDA has units with approved vacancies under Modernization, and is consistent with the PHA Plan and HUD's approval process. В.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year Plan.
 1. IMPROVE THE AVAILABILITY AND QUALITY OF LACDA HOUSING OBJECTIVES: • EXPLORE WAYS TO INCREASE HOUSING OPPORTUNITIES FOR TARGET POPULATIONS (I.E. CHRONICALLY HOMELESS, SPECIAL NEEDS FAMILIES, TRANSITION AGED YOUTH) In December 2020, the LACDA received an additional 500 VASH Program vouchers from the US.
 Department of Housing and Urban Development (HUD).
-These vouchers will be used to house veterans Page 19 of 28 form HUD-50075-HP (03/3 experiencing homelessness in Los Angeles County.
+These vouchers will be used to house veterans experiencing homelessness in Los Angeles County.
 In 2021, the LACDA applied for and received new voucher allocations for multiple tenant-based assistance programs.
 The LACDA received 73 Family Unification Program (FUP) vouchers for the Foster Youth to Independence (FYI) Initiative to assisted foster youth aging out of the foster system and 37 vouchers for its Mobility Demonstration Program.
 Lastly, the LACDA was allocated 1,964 Emergency Housing Vouchers, which will be used to assist families experiencing homelessness in Los Angeles County.
 In August 2022, the LACDA applied for additional FYI vouchers and are expecting to receive 75 vouchers.
 In October 2022, the LACDA was awarded a new allocation of 223 Housing Choice Vouchers (HCVs).
 These new vouchers will be used to house eligible families from the Housing Choice Voucher (HCV) program waiting list.
 With these new allocations, the LACDA will receive a single start-up fee of \$750 per HCV allocated.
 Lastly, the LACDA has applied for an additional 250 VASH vouchers and anticipate receiving them in 2023.